schrauger/VPS-Debug-Site/README.md

 ### config.php
 You have to modify config.php to set up the base url as well as mysql credentials and config.

+### index.html
+Since raw html can't include other html without javascript or iframes, you'll need to manually edit the quick links at the bottom for vps1, vps2, etc.

 ### nginx config

 Include this nginx config file in your `sites-enabled` folder.